 2.1 Definition of PMCF studies

-There is no actual definition of the PMCF studies.
-Neither in the directive, MPG or in one of the regulations or MEDDEVs, nor in the MDR or MPDG.
-The MDR only says in Article 74 that such a clinical trial is called post-market clinical
+There is no actual definition of PMCF studies.
+This is true neither in the directive, the Medical Devices Act (MPG), nor in any of the regulations or MEDDEVs, nor in the Medical Devices Regulation (MDR) or the Medical Devices Act (MPDG).
+Article 74 of the MDR only states that such a clinical investigation is called post-marketing clinical

-"If a clinical trial is carried out to further evaluate a device which already bears the CE marking in accordance with Article 20(1) within the scope of its intended purpose (hereinafter 'post-market clinical trial') [...]."
+“If a clinical investigation is carried out for the further evaluation of a product which already bears the CE marking in accordance with Article 20(1) within the scope of its intended purpose (hereinafter referred to as ‘post-market clinical investigation’) […].”

-A PMCF study is a clinical trial that is carried out on the CE-marked product and provides clinical data on the product as part of the post-market clinical follow-up (PMCF).
-Clinical follow-up is regulated in the MDR in Annex XIV Part B.
+A PMCF study is therefore a clinical investigation conducted with the CE-marked product, providing clinical data on the product as part of post-market clinical follow-up (PMCF).
+Clinical follow-up is regulated in Annex XIV, Part B of the MDR.

-The clinical follow-up does not only include PMCF studies, but also other possible activities to collect clinical data on the product.
-An example is real-world data, which was described in the last blog post.
-Or register data and other activities.
-The following figure provides an overview of this and of the entire market surveillance (post-market surveillance) according to MDR according to Articles 83 - 85:
+Clinical follow-up encompasses not only PMCF studies but also other potential activities for collecting clinical data on the product.
+Examples include real-world data, as described in the last blog post, as well as registry data and other activities.
+The following figure provides an overview of these activities and the entire post-market surveillance process according to the MDR, specifically Articles 83-85:

-2.2 PMCF studies within the scope of the intended purpose and without burdensome examinations
+2.2 PMCF studies within the scope of their intended purpose and without invasive examinations

 Previous regulation:

-§§ 20 to 23a do not apply if a clinical test is carried out with medical devices that may bear the CE marking in accordance with §§ 6 and 10, unless this test has a different purpose for the medical device or it Additional invasive or other stressful examinations are carried out.”
+Sections 20 to 23a shall not apply if a clinical investigation is carried out with medical devices which are permitted to bear the CE marking in accordance with Sections 6 and 10, unless this investigation concerns a different intended purpose of the medical device or additional invasive or other burdensome examinations are carried out

-Such a study previously fell under the category of other studies and was carried out outside the MPG.
-On the website of the Ethics Committee of the Bavarian State Medical Association, for example: E.g. like this:
+Such a study previously fell under the category of "other studies" and was conducted outside the scope of the Medical Devices Act (MPG).
+The Ethics Committee of the Bavarian State Medical Association, for example, states the following:

-Figure 2: Types of EC studies at BLÄK
+Figure 2: Types of study at the BLÄK (Bavarian State Medical Association)

 In Baden-Württemberg, a "free application" is submitted for such a study:

-For PMCF studies within the intended purpose of the medical device, professional advice was required in accordance with Section 15 of the Professional Code for Doctors.
-To date, an application has been sent directly to the Ethics Committee.
-Some ethics committees required multiple paper copies and one copy as a CD-ROM.
-Others (e.g. Hesse, Bavaria) have a portal through which applications can be uploaded electronically.
-Then all that is required is a simple paper copy.
+For PMCF studies within the intended purpose of the medical device, professional ethics consultation according to Section 15 of the Professional Code of Conduct for Physicians was therefore required.
+Previously, an application for this consultation was submitted directly to the ethics committee.
+Some ethics committees required multiple paper copies and one copy on CD-ROM.
+Others (e.g., Hesse, Bavaria) have a portal through which applications can be uploaded electronically.
+In this case, only one paper copy is required.

-For these studies, in addition to certain study documents (test plan, patient information and consent form, questionnaires, etc.), the examiner's CV must be submitted.
-A qualification proven by the examiner having at least two years of experience in clinical trials with medical devices, as required for an ethics vote, is not checked here.
+For these studies, in addition to certain study documents (study protocol, patient information and informed consent form, questionnaires, etc.), the investigator's CV must be submitted.
+A qualification demonstrating at least two years of experience in clinical trials with medical devices, as required for ethics approval, is not verified here.

-So far our acceptance and interpretation of Article 74 of the MDR has been; that this includes all PMCF studies and therefore an ethics vote would be required from May 26, 2021.
+Up to now, our assumption and interpretation of Article 74 of the MDR was that all PMCF studies fall under this and therefore an ethics vote would be required from 26 May 2021.

-At the above-mentioned event, Article 74 for Germany was interpreted as follows:
+At the aforementioned event, Article 74 was interpreted for Germany as follows:

-• It only applies to clinical trials with CE-marked products that are carried out outside of their intended purpose.
+- It only applies to clinical trials with CE-marked products that are conducted outside their intended purpose.

-• It also applies to clinical trials with CE-marked products if additional stressful examinations are carried out as part of these trials.
+- It also applies to clinical trials with CE-marked products if additional stressful investigations are carried out as part of these trials.

-This means that the procedure described above for other studies and free applications (professional legal advice in accordance with Section 15 BO) still applies!
+This means that the procedure described above for other studies and open applications (professional legal advice according to § 15 BO) will continue to apply!

-Article 74 of the MDR thus separates the PMCF studies within the intended purpose and continues to view them as an exception to clinical trials, as in the MPG.
+Article 74 of the MDR thus excludes PMCF studies from the scope of the intended purpose and continues to regard them, as in the MPG, as an exception to clinical trials.

 2.3 PMCF studies with stressful examinations